-For expats who get to choose between the public and private systems, there is a trade off.
+For expats who get to choose between the public and private systems, there is a trade-off.
 The public system drags a bit and waiting times for operations can be long.
-The private system, on the other hand, can be rather exorbitant.
+The private system, on the other hand, can be rather expensive.

 ►For more information about relocating to this scintillating South American country, check out our Moving to Chile page

 Expat Arrivals is looking for locals to contribute to this guide, and answer forum questions from others planning their move to Chile.
 Please contact us if you'd like to contribute.

 Expat Health Insurance